One of our clients setting up a new investment strategy.

-The Sicav, which has a variable capital, issues shares to the new shareholders.
-An AIFM regulated manager is appointed to the Sicav.
+The RAIF establised as a Sicav, which has a variable capital, issues shares to the new investors in one of the compartment.

-Such a structure can be used to all projects related to alternative assets (shares, funds, credits, funds of funds, hedge funds, currencies, futures, derivatives, commodities, …)
+Such a structure can be used for any kind of projects related to alternative assets (shares, funds, credits, funds of funds, hedge funds, currencies, futures, derivatives, commodities, …)

 Case Study 2

-One of our clients participates in real estate construction
+One of our clients in real estate construction

 Our client plans to develop a real estate project implying important capital investments.
-Many of his contacts, who are wealthy individuals, or family members or friends, would like to subscribe in a real estate vehicle managed by our client.
+Many of its contacts, who are instutional clients, wealthy individuals, or family offices, would like to subscribe in a real estate vehicle managed by our client.
 His expertise makes him enough qualified to carry out this project with success.

-A Special Limited Partnership (“SLP”) is created jointly by the SARL company and the first new shareholder (Limited Partner).
-Thus the SARL company becomes the adviser of the Reserved alternative Investment Fund which is set up as a Special Limited Partnership.
-Shares are issued by the SLP to the several shareholders (LPs).
+A Special Limited Partnership (“SLP”) is created jointly by his company becoming the General Partner and the first new shareholder (Limited Partner).
+At the same time its company becomes the adviser of the Reserved alternative Investment Fund which is set up as a Special Limited Partnership.
+Units are issued by the SLP to the several investors (LPs).

 A NAV is calculated once a year based on the status of the real estate project.
 An alternative fund manager (AIFM) is appointed to manage the SLP and follow all the obligations included in the AIFM directive.
 A risk spreading rule is applicable.
 This means that the SLP should invest no more than 30% of its assets into one same project.